frappe/manual_erpnext_com/manual_erpnext_com/www/videos/learn/production-planning.md

 Production Planning Tool helps you plan production and purchase of Items for a period.

-This video walks you through production planning for items for Sales Order item.
-From Material Planning Tool, you can check required quantity of materials for manufacturing, and their actual stock.
+This video walks you through production planning for Sales Order item.
+Material Planning allows you to check required quantity of raw materials for manufacturing.
 You can create Material Request for the raw-material items for which sufficient stock is not available.
 From Production Planning Tool, you can also create Production Order for the finished items.